2006 Wrangler New Car Test Drive

-This still isn't the most practical everyday vehicle, however, and may not be the best choice for someone drawn to it simply because it's cute.
+Because the Wrangler is designed for off-road capability first with on-road behavior a secondary consideration, it is not the most practical everyday vehicle.
+And it is not be the best choice for someone drawn to it simply because it's cute.
 (And it is cute.)
 Getting in and out is awkward.
-The interior is Spartan.
-The ride quality is rough by today's standards, though many young people won't mind that.
-And it doesn't handle very well, so care should be exercised, particularly in the rain.
-The reason for all this discomfort is that the Wrangler is designed primarily for performance off the road.
+The interior is spartan.
+The ride quality is rough by today's standards, though many don't mind it.
+And it doesn't handle very well, so it should be driven with care, particularly in the rain.

-The Wrangler SE comes with a 2.4-liter four-cylinder engine.
-The 2005 Wrangler SE features a new six-speed manual gearbox; a four-speed automatic ($825) is optional.
-Also new for 2005 is the availability of the 4.0-liter six-cylinder engine ($1,280) as an option.
-The SE is a basic machine.
-It comes with a padded roll bar, steel half-doors with side curtains, tilt steering column, a mini-console with cupholders, skid plates for the fuel tank and transfer case, gas-charged shock absorbers and P215/75R15 Goodyear Wrangler all-terrain tires.
-Rear seating (a fold-and-tumble bench) and carpeting are now standard, as is a four-speaker, AM/FM/CD stereo.
+The Wrangler SE ($18,140) comes with a 2.4-liter four-cylinder engine and six-speed manual gearbox.
+The SE is a basic machine, with a padded roll bar, steel half-doors with side curtains, soft folding top, tilt steering column, a mini-console with two cupholders, skid plates for the fuel tank and transfer case, gas-charged shock absorbers, and P215/75R15 Goodyear Wrangler all-terrain tires on 15 x 7-inch steel wheels.
+Rear seating (a fold-and-tumble bench) and carpeting are also standard, as is a four-speaker, AM/FM/CD stereo.
 Air conditioning ($895), cloth upholstery ($130), and full-metal doors with wind-up windows ($125) are extra-cost options.
+A 4.0-liter inline-6 is optional ($1,280).
+The six-cylinder is available with an optional four-speed automatic transmission ($825).

-All models in the lineup include a fold-down windshield, removable doors and top, and a weatherproof interior.
-Drivers may choose the standard soft top or the extra-cost steel hard top or a package that includes both ($1,435) in matching colors.
+All Wranglers come with a fold-down windshield, removable doors and top, and a weatherproof interior.
+Sport and Rubicon and buyers may choose a package that includes both tops ($1,435) in matching colors.
 The hard top comes with roll-up windows, a rear wiper-washer and rear defroster.
+A wide variety of appearance items and accessories are also available, particularly at the upper trim levels.

 - Fastest-depreciating cars in the United States